Why Are Mille Crepe Cakes So Expensive?

 Pour equal amounts through a sieve into two mixing bowls.

-- Let rest for 1 hour or overnight.
+Let rest for 1 hour or overnight in the fridge.

 Immediately before cooking, add 1-3 tablespoons of water into one bowl of the crepe batter to thin it out.